uberspot/DebianDroid/README.md

 ###Libraries used

- 1. Joda Time for correct time handling in the widget code
+ 1. Joda Time for correct time handling/conversion in the widget code
- 2. KSOAP2 for interacting with the soap api
+ 2. KSOAP2 for interacting with the Debian pts and bts soap api
  3. ZXing for QRCode reading/writing
- 4. ActionBarSherlock for ActionBar compatibility with all versions of Android
+ 4. ActionBarSherlock for ActionBar compatibility with older versions of Android
  5. AndroidStorageUtils for easier interaction with the devices' storage

 ###ActionBarSherlock installation